Hand Surgeon Perth

 Ganglion cysts

-Ganglion cysts are harmless bumps that develop near the tendons or joints in your hands or wrists.
+Ganglion cysts are benign lumps that develop near the tendons or joints of the hand or wrist.
 These cysts are typically round and filled with fluid.
-When the fluid escapes, it can get trapped under your skin, causing discomfort.
-While ganglions are commonly found around the wrist area, they can also develop in other parts of the hand, such as the palm, fingers, and fingertips.
+If the fluid escapes, it may become trapped under the skin, causing discomfort.
+While ganglion cysts are most commonly found around the wrist, they can also develop in other areas of the hand, including the palm, fingers, and fingertips.

 What are the symptoms of ganglion cysts?